 Download the application form here to begin the application process.
 The file will start downloading after you click.

 ARTICLE 1 MONTHLY MEETING

-(a) The members meeting shall be held on the first Monday of every month, as a rule.
-The meeting shall normally convene at 6:30 p.m. for cocktails followed by dinner.
+(a) As a rule, the members meeting shall be held on the first Monday of every month.
+The meeting shall normally convene at 6:30pm for cocktails followed by dinner.
 The Secretary-Treasurer shall notify all members of the meeting details at least one week prior to the meeting.